Safety at Silage Appeal

 Furthermore children by their nature will want to visit the farm and farmyards when extra machinery is in operation but an appeal is being made to parents to keep their children away from farmyards if possible during this extra busy time and if they have to visit, to please ensure that they are supervised and watched vigilantly during this busy period.

-With regards to safety, we all have a role to play in reducing farm accidents so everyone is encouraged to pick up a copy of the Risk Assessment Document which is the standard document to be filled out for farms with three or less employees and this could help highlight other risks on your farm and this could in turn help to prevent an accident occurring on your farm.
-These documents can be accessed by contacting your local Teagasc Office.
-If you require more information, this can be got through the Teagasc website www.teagasc.ie where other recent safety videos and safety guidelines have been published in recent weeks.
+With regards to safety, we all have a role to play in reducing farm accidents so everyone is encouraged to pick up a copy of the Farm Safety Code of Practice Risk Assessment Document which is the standard document to be filled out for farms with three or less employees and this could help highlight other risks on your farm and this could in turn help to prevent an accident occurring on your farm.
+These documents can be accessed by contacting your local Teagasc Office at Teagasc Advisory Regions here .
 This document can also be filled out online at www.farmsafely.com.